ngangf/Airtek-DevOps-Assessment/README.md

 Deploying a .net core application composed of a Web UI and a Web API to AWS using Kubernetes

 # How to run
-The application is available on airtek.foribenngang.click on a browser
+The application is available on https://airtek.foribenngang.click

 # Tools used for the deployment
 - Pulumi TypeScript as the Infrastructure-as-code (Iac) Tool